-Sophos is a company that’s focused mostly business security products.
-However, they also offer a home security product for free, which any home user can download and use.
-We were curious to see what this security product is all about and whether it’s efficient at protecting your Windows computers.
-Therefore, we’ve taken it for a test drive and now we’d like to tell you what the pros and cons of this product are.
-Read our review and by the end of it, you will know whether Sophos Home is the security tool you need on your Windows computers and devices:
+Sophos is a company that focuses mostly on developing and selling business security products.
+However, they are also offering a home security product for free, which any home user can download and use.
+We were curious to see what Sophos Home is all about and whether it is efficient at protecting our Windows computers.
+Therefore, we have taken it for a test drive, and now we would like to tell you what the pros and cons of this product are.
+Read our review and see whether Sophos Home is a security tool that you want on your Windows computers and devices:

 The download and installation experience

-You will start by going to Sophos' website and creating a user account.
-Unless you create an online account, you can’t use their free product.
-However, this is a very simple process, and it only requires a few details about you: your name, email address and a password.
+You start by going to Sophos' website and creating a user account.
+Unless you create an online account, you cannot use this free product.
+However, this is a straightforward process, and it only requires a few details about you: your name, email address and a password.

-After you’ve created an account, use it to log in to your Sophos Home Dashboard webpage.
-As you can see in the image below, this webpage looks very simple and it’s definitely very easy to use.
-To install Sophos Home on your computer, click or tap on the Install button, below Add this Computer.
+After you create an account, use it to log in to your Sophos Home dashboard webpage.
+As you can see in the image below, this webpage looks simple and very easy to use.
+To install Sophos Home on your computer, click or tap on the PC Installer button.

-When that’s finished, there’s no user interface loading and no dialogues displayed by this security product.
-However, if you’ll take a look in your system tray, you will see that the application was loaded and is already monitoring your security.
+When the installation is finished, there is no user interface loading and no dialogues displayed by this security product.
+However, if you take a look in your system tray, you can see that the application was loaded and it is already monitoring your security.

-Thus far, downloading and installing Sophos Home on a Windows computer is an extremely easy thing to do and we love that.
+Thus far, downloading and installing Sophos Home on a Windows computer is an easy thing to do, and we love that.

 Integration with Windows, web browsers and universal Windows platform apps

-Sophos Home automatically disables Windows Defender during its installation, and that’s a good thing as it avoids possible conflicts and performance issues.
-On the other hand, Sophos Home doesn’t disable Windows Firewall, but it has a very good reason for not doing it: Sophos Home does not include a firewall module and you will rely on Windows’ own firewall for protection against network attacks.
-The good part is that it means you won’t have any problems using all the networking features from Windows.
+Sophos Home automatically disables Windows Defender during its installation, and that is a good thing as it avoids possible conflicts and performance issues.
+On the other hand, Sophos Home does not disable Windows Firewall, but it has an excellent reason for not doing it: Sophos Home does not include a firewall module.
+You can either rely on Windows Firewall for protection against network attacks or install a different standalone firewall application.
+The good part is that it means you should not have problems using any of the networking features available in Windows.

-In terms of online security, Sophos Home doesn’t include any web browser extensions and that’s also a good thing.
-Instead, it scans all the internet traffic that goes on your computer, and promptly stops you from visiting malicious websites.
+For your online security, Sophos Home does not include any web browser extensions and instead prefers to scan all the internet traffic that goes on your computer to stop you from visiting malicious websites.

-Sophos Home is a security product that is very well integrated with Windows.
-The networking features are unhindered by Sophos Home, simply because the security product doesn’t include a firewall module and it relies on the Windows Firewall.
-However, the online security you get is taken care of by the web shield feature offered by Sophos Home, with no web browser extensions involved, which is something we like.
-Finally, we also appreciate the fact that this security product doesn’t slow your computer down.
+Sophos Home is a security product that is well integrated with Windows.
+The networking features are unhindered by Sophos Home because the security product does not include a firewall module.
+As for your online security, you get a web shield that filters all the internet traffic, with no web browser extensions involved, and that is something we like.
+Finally, we also appreciate the fact that this security product does not slow down the computer or your data transfers.

-Security products usually offer complex user interfaces, with lots and lots of options and settings.
-Even if they are not obvious, they usually are there, organised in multiple windows, sections, lists, etc. That’s not the case for Sophos Home, which offers probably the simplest user interface we have seen in a security product.
-Here’s an image of it to get a better idea of what we’re talking about:
+Security products usually offer sophisticated user interfaces, with lots options and settings.
+Even if they are not obvious, they are there, organized in multiple windows, sections, lists, and so on.
+That is not the case for Sophos Home, which offers probably the most straightforward user interface we have seen in a security product.
+Here is an image of it to get a better idea of what we are talking about:

-If you need to, you can also access the help documentation online, by clicking on the Help icon on the bottom of the user interface.
-And, if you need further support for Sophos Home, you can go online and check the community forums and the knowledge base.
-We didn’t find any option to get support via email or phone.
+If you need to, you can also access the help documentation online, by clicking on the question mark button found on the bottom-right corner of the desktop user interface.
+If you need further support for Sophos Home, you can also check the community forums and the knowledge base.
+We did not find any option to get support via email or phone.

-If you want to see logs and statistics, you don’t get any in Sophos Home.
-That is, locally on your computer.
-However, if you go online on your Sophos Home Dashboard , you can see the number of threats cleaned and websites blocked on each of your computers, as well as when where updates installed on it the last time.
+If you want to see logs and statistics, you do not get any in Sophos Home, at least locally on your computer.
+However, if you go online on your Sophos Home dashboard, you can see the number of threats cleaned and websites blocked on each of your computers.

-Sophos Home is the security product with the simplest user interface we’ve seen.
-But that’s not a bad thing.
-We must admit that we kind of like this approach, and we feel that this is maybe one of the best options for people who don’t want to use complicated apps.
+Sophos Home is the security product with the most straightforward user interface we have ever seen.
+That is not a bad thing, and we must admit that we like this approach.
+It is one of the best options for people who do not want to use complicated apps.

-Go to the next page of this review and see how effective Sophos is at protecting your computer from network attacks and malware.
-You will also see our final verdict for this product.
+Read the next page of this review to see how efficient Sophos Home is at protecting your computer from network attacks and malware, and other information about it.